-- 9.4 The conditions relating to employees and inclement weather are: - 9.4.1 Where practicable the Chief Executive Officer (or his nominee) will attempt to provide during inclement weather alternative work for employees which may occur at the Council depot or any other Council location. - 9.4.2 When, in the opinion of the Chief Executive Officer (or his nominee) the inclement weather is such as to make a practical return to work unlikely, the employees in a workgroup may: - (i) by mutual agreement, finish work for that day provided that where any such decision to finish work occurs prior to 12.00 noon - (ii) be directed to finish work provided that where any such decision to finish work occurs after 12.00 noon. - 9.4.3 Half of the time between the decision to finish work and the normal finishing time for that day shall be taken by the employee(s) as accrued time-off and the remainder as paid time. - 9.4.4 The maximum TOIL a person can be directed to use is 16.88 hours per year. - 9.5 Personal Leave - 9.5.1 Employees may take up to 5 days paid leave per annum as Personal Leave in the following circumstances; - Any accrued RDO/TOIL subject to clause 9.3.2 will first be used by an employee to meet personal commitments that cannot be adequately dealt with outside of normal work hours - (ii) The Personal Leave is short term and the need arises at short notice thereby preventing the accrual of time off in lieu under the flexible hours arrangements - (iii) Council may direct the deduction of an employee's sick leave credits to the extent of the Personal Leave with pay granted - (iv) Personal Leave with pay will not be allowed for circumstances that are normally and reasonably covered by annual leave, rostered days off, time outside of normal hours or where arrangements can be reasonably made by the employee to prevent taking the leave - (v) Personal Leave with pay will not be allowed consecutively with any other form of leave to plan the extension of that leave as Personal Leave is for emergency use in the absence of other available forms of leave - (vi) A minimum of one hour Personal Leave with pay applies - (vii) An employee seeking Personal Leave with pay must fully disclose the circumstances giving rise to the application and demonstrate why other forms of leave are not available or suitable.
+- (i) All hours accrued in a financial year in excess of 38 hours remaining at 30 June must be taken within three months of that date. - (ii) To accommodate seasonal factors and inclement weather an employee(s) is required to have accumulated the equivalent of RDO (i.e. 17 hours) in the first three months of each financial year - (iii) Where an employee is sick or suffers personal injury on an RDO or during TOIL time no re-instatement of RDO/TOIL hours will occur. - 9.4 The conditions relating to employees and inclement weather are: - 9.4.1 Where practicable the Chief Executive Officer (or his nominee) will attempt to provide during inclement weather alternative work for employees which may occur at the Council depot or any other Council location. - 9.4.2 When, in the opinion of the Chief Executive Officer (or his nominee) the inclement weather is such as to make a practical return to work unlikely, the employees in a workgroup may: - (i) by mutual agreement, finish work for that day provided that where any such decision to finish work occurs prior to 12.00 noon - (ii) be directed to finish work provided that where any such decision to finish work occurs after 12.00 noon. - 9.4.3 Half of the time between the decision to finish work and the normal finishing time for that day shall be taken by the employee(s) as accrued time-off and the remainder as paid time. - 9.4.4 The maximum TOIL a person can be directed to use is 17 hours per year.

+9.5 Personal Leave

+- 9.5.1 Employees may take up to 5 days paid leave per annum as Personal Leave in the following circumstances; - (i) Any accrued RDO/TOIL subject to clause 9.3.2 will first be used by an employee to meet personal commitments that cannot be adequately dealt with outside of normal work hours - (ii) The Personal Leave is short term and the need arises at short notice thereby preventing the accrual of time off in lieu under the flexible hours arrangements - (iii) Council may direct the deduction of an employee's sick leave credits to the extent of the Personal Leave with pay granted

+- (iv) Personal Leave with pay will not be allowed for circumstances that are normally and reasonably covered by annual leave, rostered days off, time outside of normal hours or where arrangements can be reasonably made by the employee to prevent taking the leave - (v) Personal Leave with pay will not be allowed consecutively with any other form of leave to plan the extension of that leave as Personal Leave is for emergency use in the absence of other available forms of leave - (vi) A minimum of one hour Personal Leave with pay applies - (vii) An employee seeking Personal Leave with pay must fully disclose the circumstances giving rise to the application and demonstrate why other forms of leave are not available or suitable.
 The grounds of application will be treated in the strictest confidence by Council. - 9.5.2 Any personal leave taken in accordance with 9.5.1 above shall be subtracted from the employee's accumulated entitlement to Carer's Leave under clause 7.5 of the Local Government Employees Award.

-9.6 CALL OUTS
+9.6 Call outs